FrancescaPeru/project-site/index.md

 ## Topic

-Basilicas in Bologna: a detailed analysis of the basilicas of _Santo Stefano_ and _San Petronio_
+Basilicas in Bologna: a detailed analysis of the Basilicas of _Santo Stefano_ and _San Petronio_

 ## Purpose